julianheavyside/STAT545-hw01-heavyside-julian/README.md

 **R Markdown document**

 Creating the R Markdown file, and doing some basic exploration of the gapminder dataset was straightforward.
-I struggled to set the output to include a Markdown file, and it remains incomplete.
-I tried setting the output to github_document, and I tried setting the output to html_document, with the keep_md: true option added.
-No luck!
+I struggled to set the output to include a Markdown file.
+At first, I tried setting the output to github_document, and I tried setting the output to html_document, with the keep_md: true option added.
+Finally, I realized I also had to knit the document!
+One magic click and it all happened.
+Hopefully that is what you all wanted from me.